-Cash grants for refurbishing old buildings in rural communities have been given the green light in the Government’s Action Plan for Rural Development, Realising our Rural Potential, unveiled on Monday January 23rd.
+Cash grants for refurbishing old buildings in rural communities are to form a central plank of the Government’s Action Plan for Rural Development, which is being brought before the Cabinet today.

-The scheme is aimed at luring residents back into rural communities damaged by unemployment during the recession.
+The scheme is aimed at luring all house buyers, but specifically older people and first-time buyers, back into rural communities damaged by unemployment during the recession.

-People buying houses in designated rural towns would be given cash grants to renovate their new homes.
-This would be in addition to the tax relief available under the Help to Buy scheme.
+Young people buying houses in designated rural towns would be given cash grants to renovate their new homes along with the tax relief available under the first-time buyer scheme.

 The renovation grant would also incentivise older people living alone in isolated parts of the country to move into town centres where more services are available.
 The cash incentive would allow older people to refurbish houses and make them more accessible for their later years.